-- Focuses on protecting species in their natural environments - Gives joint authority to the National Marine Fisheries Service and the U.S. Fish and Wildlife Service - Provides a means whereby the ecosystems upon which endangered species and threatened species depend may be conserved ...
+- Focuses on protecting species in the wild - Gives joint authority to the National Marine Fisheries Service and the U.S. Fish and Wildlife Service - Provides a means whereby the ecosystems upon which endangered species and threatened species depend may be conserved ...